ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 description: "Learn about Explorer (also called Threat Explorer) in the Security &amp; Compliance Center."
 ---

-# Use Threat Explorer in the Security &amp; Compliance Center
+# Threat Explorer (Office 365 ATP Plan 2)

 If your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP) Plan 2, and you have the necessary permissions, you can use Threat Explorer to identify and analyze threats.

 Also referred to as Explorer or real-time reports (depending on your subscription), this report is a powerful, near real-time tool to help your Security Operations team investigate and respond to threats in the Security &amp; Compliance Center.

 Here are some of the things you can do:
 - [See malware that was detected by Office 365 security features](#see-malware-detected-in-email-by-technology)